 * VT procedures: Bilateral integration, Randolph Shuffle, chalkboard circles, vision and balance, heel lifts, finger thinking and digital discrimination, paper tear, Vulcan salute, pencil extensions, Palmer method, Linda Sanet on Parquetry featuring Harry Wachs’ Developmental Hierarchy (with screen shots of all of the levels!), visual memory, auditory jam, attribute blocks and sorting, cognitive style and tempo, multi-matrix featuring Carl Hillier,

-* I have to mention that there are over 50 pages Linda Sanet’s and Carl Hillier’s procedures, and the screen shots enable you to process this at your own pace which is very important since during the video itself there is a massive amount of information to keep track of.
+* I have to mention that there are over 50 pages of Linda Sanet’s and Carl Hillier’s procedures, and the screen shots enable you to process this at your own pace which is very important since during the video itself there is a massive amount of information to keep track of.
 It challenges your own own ability to process processing, in a growth oriented way.

 Weekend 4 – Amblyopia and Strabismus